zbrasseaux/Bash-Script-Repository/README.md

 ** They are pretty basic, but maybe someone will find these useful.

-** All of the scripts (unless otherwise stated) are for the Linux Terminal, in Linux Mint 18.01 (Cinnamon).
+** All of the scripts (unless otherwise stated) have only been tested in gnome-terminal, in Linux Mint 18.02 (Cinnamon).

 -------------------------------------------